 Thermal cycling testing is designed to enhance the strength, reliability, and quality of products and components.
-These tests generally require a quick, uniform, and reproducible changes in temperature over a set number of cycles according to industry test standards.
+These tests generally require a quick, uniform, and reproducible change in temperature over a set number of cycles according to industry test standards.

 Below are a few common questions we receive regarding our temperature chambers or thermal cycling chambers.

 1. What temperature change rates are available in a thermal cycling chamber?

 Many factors influence the temperature change rate in a thermal cycling chamber.
 The size of the chamber, the number, weight, and material composition of the samples under test, and the starting and ending temperatures are just a few to consider.

 Generally, temperature change rates of up to 15°C per minute can be produced in a mechanically cooled chamber depending on compressor size and configuration.
 Adding direct-injected liquid nitrogen supplemental or boost cooling can dramatically reduce cool-down and diminish temperature transition times.

 2. What size thermal cycling chambers are available?